Chicagoland SCADaddle 5K

 Chicagoland SCADaddle 5K Walk & Run for Research

-The event program includes an opening ceremony, post-race refreshments, vendors and a SCAD store.
-Awards are presented to the overall male and female winners, with recognition for second and third place overall and medals for the top three males and females in age groups 11 and under, 12 to 15, 16 to 19, 20 to 29, 30 to 39, 40 to 49, 50 to 59, 60 to 69 and 70 and up.
+An opening ceremony precedes the run.
+After the race there are refreshments, vendors, a SCAD store, and additional activities.
+Awards are given to the overall male and female winners; 2nd and 3rd place male and female overall receive medals or recognition.
+Medals or recognition are also given to the top three males and females in these age groups: 11 and under, 12 to 15, 16 to 19, 20 to 29, 30 to 39, 40 to 49, 50 to 59, 60 to 69, and 70 and up.